veronar/libft/README.md

 ### **Descripton**
 The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects

+## Objective
+C programming can be very tedious when one doesn’t have access to those highly useful standard functions.
+This project makes us take the time to re-write those functions, understand them, and learn to use them.
+This library will help us for all our future C projects.
+Through this project, we also have the opportunity to expand the list of functions with our own.
+We should take the time to expand our libft throughout the year.

 ## Installation

 Clone the LibFT repo and change to the repo directory: